Tessa Dunlop

-Tessa Dunlop (born 1974 in Scotland) is a British historian, writer and broadcaster.
+Tessa Dunlop (born 1974) is a Scottish historian and broadcaster.

 She has written several history books based on oral history, and presented history programmes for the BBC, Channel 4, Discovery Channel, UKTV History and the History Channel.

 Background and education

 Dunlop's father was Donald Henry Dunlop (1940–2009), only son of the physician Sir Derrick Dunlop.

 After Pitlochry High School, Dunlop attended the private Strathallan School, another school in Perthshire, before reading history at St Hilda's College, Oxford, where she won the 1995 Gertrude Easton Prize for History.
-She then pursued further studies in Imperialism and Culture at Sheffield Hallam University graduating as MA, before receiving a PhD degree in 2020 for her thesis entitled Representations of Romania in British Public and Political Discourse, 1907–1919.
+She then pursued further studies in Imperialism and Culture at Sheffield Hallam University graduating as MA, before receiving a PhD degree in 2020 for her thesis, Representations of Romania in British Public and Political Discourse, 1907–1919.

 Career

 After university, Dunlop joined London radio station LBC, then BBC London 94.9.

 In 2005, Dunlop was named Regional Television Personality in the Royal Television Society's West of England Awards for her work on the regional magazine show Inside Out West.
 In 2007, Dunlop filmed Paranormal Egypt, an eight-part series with Derek Acorah on location in Egypt.
 In 2011, she became one of the presenters in BBC2's BAFTA-winning Coast series, and she has since presented several history series.

 Dunlop writes oral history books focused on women, war and the royal family.
 Titles include The Bletchley Girls, The Century Girls, (a Sunday Times best seller) and most recently Elizabeth and Philip and Army Girls.

 The Century Girls: The Final Word from the Women Who've Lived the Past Hundred Years of British History (2018) describes, with quotations from interviews, the lives of six women born in or before 1918: Olive Gordon, Joyce Reynolds, Ann Bauer, Phyllis Ramsay, Helena Jones, Edna Cripps.

 In March 2025, Dunlop launched the podcast Where Politics Meets History with LBC host Iain Dale.